 - It blooms from June to July.

-- Genus name honors Filippo degli Albizzia, 18th century Italian naturalist, who introduced the genus to Italy in 1749.
+- Its genus name honors Filippo degli Albizzia, an 18th-century Italian naturalist, who introduced the genus to Italy in 1749.

-- Specific epithet comes from the Persian word gul-ebruschin meaning floss silk in reference to the flowers.
+- Its specific epithet comes from the Persian word gul-ebruschin, meaning floss silk, in reference to the flowers.

 Mimosa TreesClick thumbnail to view full-size